-The following tables show the estimated potential payments and benefits that would be received by each current Named Officer in the event of his termination of employment as a result of each of the circumstances described above and assumes that any termination was effective as of December 31, 2021.
-The closing price of our Common Stock on the NYSE on December 31, 2021 was \$88.83 per share.
-The actual amounts to be paid can only be determined at the time of the Named Officer's actual termination.
+The following tables show the estimated potential payments and benefits that would be received by each current NEO in the event of his termination of employment as a result of each of the circumstances described above and assumes that any termination was effective as of December 31, 2022.
+The closing price of our Common Stock on the NYSE on December 30, 2022 (the last trading day of fiscal year 2022) was \$129.52 per share.
+The actual amounts to be paid can only be determined at the time of the NEO's actual termination.